Monmouth: Modern era

 Four railways were built to serve Monmouth between 1857 and 1883: the Coleford, Monmouth, Usk and Pontypool Railway, the Ross and Monmouth Railway, the Wye Valley Railway, and the Coleford Railway.
 All of these closed between 1917 and 1964.
 In 1896 a hydroelectric power station was built on the River Monnow at Osbaston, providing electrical power to the town until 1953.
 A new hydroelectric station was built on the same site and has operated since 2009, typically generating 670,000kWh annually.

 In the late 19th and early 20th centuries, Monmouth had close links with the Rolls family, who built a mansion at The Hendre just outside the town.
 In 1904, Charles Rolls established a new car making business with Henry Royce, but in 1910 he was killed in an aeroplane crash at the age of 32; he is commemorated by a statue in Agincourt Square.
 St Mary's Church contains a memorial to the men of who died in HMS Monmouth, which was sunk with all hands on 1 November 1914, by German cruisers SMS Scharnhorst and SMS Gneisenau off the Chilean Coast at the Battle of Coronel during the First World War; the church hosts an annual service in remembrance.
 Seven Royal Navy ships have been named after the town, including a Type 23 frigate launched in 1991 which is still in operation.
 The remains of two pillboxes stand on the Wyesham side of the Wye Bridge.
 They were built in 1940/1 as part of the Western Command Stop Line No. 27, designed to impede a German invasion force.

 Monmouth remained a relatively quiet town for most of the 20th century; its passenger rail services ended in 1959, but its road connections were improved with the new A40 bypassing the town in 1966, although this "severed the town ruthlessly from the river on which in the past it had depended", and later connecting the town to the motorway system.
 These improved communications contributed to the development of the town, with suburbs extending beyond the rivers Wye and Monnow to the south-east, west and north of the old town centre.
 In July 2015 the town adopted a flag.

+On 15th November 2025 the River Monnow burst its banks and unprecedented floods, 'the worst in fifty years' inundated large parts of the town.
+In response, a major incident was declared.